Skip to main content

 Pocket Pet · Oryctolagus cuniculus · typical adult weight 1.00–5.00 kg

-2 cited drugs treat Systemic Fungal Infections in rabbits: Fluconazole, Itraconazole.
+2 cited drugs treat Systemic Fungal Infections in rabbits: Amphotericin B, Itraconazole.

 Disseminated mycoses including blastomycosis, coccidioidomycosis, histoplasmosis, cryptococcosis, and aspergillosis.
 Triazoles (itraconazole, voriconazole) are first-line for most; therapeutic drug monitoring is standard in psittacine and prolonged courses.